ResetXPDR/DynamicLOD_ResetEdition/README.md

   - Status Message - On app start-up indicates key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install
     - Loading in to a flight - whether the MSFS memory integrity test has failed, and
-    - Flight is loaded - showing detected DX version, Graphics Mode (PC, FG, LSFG or VR), and app pause or FPS settling time status as applicable.
-The FPS settling timer runs for 6 seconds to allow FPS to settle between pausing/unpausing and PC/FG/LSFG/VR mode transitions.
+    - Flight is loaded
+      - Shows current sim rate with a range of 0.125X to 16X, which will display at the start of the app status line for any value except 1X, detected DX version (MSFS 2020 only), Graphics Mode (PC, FG, LSFG, MFG, FSR3 or VR), and app pause or FPS settling time status as applicable.
+      - The FPS settling timer runs for 6 seconds to allow FPS to settle between pausing/unpausing and PC/FG/LSFG/VR mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
 - LOD Level Tables
   - The first Pair with AGL 0 can not be deleted.
 The AGL can not be changed.
 Only the xLOD.
   - Additional Pairs can be added at any AGL and xLOD desired.
 Pairs will always be sorted by AGL.